Ibexian/EastMeetsKitchen/_posts/2017-04-22-cooking-sancocho-in-the-dominican-republic.md

     feature: 293-18.jpg
 ---

-I decided on the capital city of Santo Domingo - not Punta Cana, not Puerta Plata or any of the beach resort cities - mainly because travel and leisure magazines were calling Santo Domingo the "it" city to visit.
+I decided on the capital city of Santo Domingo - not Punta Cana, not Puerta Plata or any of the beach resort cities - mainly because travel and leisure magazines were telling me Santo Domingo was the next "it" city to visit.
 While there weren't a ton of tourists flocking to the destination just yet, it soon would.
 (And then of course, it wouldn't be as trendy to visit.)

 I have to say, I didn't know that much about Dominican food.
 From what I had eaten on the streets, I could tell many of the foods were quite comforting - braised meats, stews, beans and fried plantains.